Writing Rules

 These thoughts mean you're rationalizing.
 STOP and reconsider:

-- "This should be a law, but I'll make it a rule"
+- "This should be in CLAUDE.md, but I'll make it a rule"

 - "I don't need paths:, it applies everywhere"